kabarton62/NetworkingLabs/router_basic/lab2_configuration/Lab_Instructions.md

 |h3|r1:eth3|||
 |h3|r2:eth2|||

-**Table 5, Network Test Results**
+**Table 6, Network Test Results**

 ---
 ## Understanding the Network
 ### Challenge 6: Examine Routes
 You created a network diagram at the beginning of the lab.
-Use that diagram to predict the routes between the nodes in Table 6, Predicted Hops between Nodes.
-Complete Table 6.
-Include router interfaces on router hops.
+Use that diagram to predict the routes between the nodes in Table 6, Predicted Hops between Nodes. **Complete Table 7, Predicted Routes.
+Include router interfaces on router hops**.

 |Source|Destination|Hops (Example for h1 -> h2: h1, r1:eth1, r2:eth2, h2)|
 |---|---|---|